futuregrid/manual/doc/source/security.rst

 for a passphrase, which you **MUST** provide.
 We have seen advise by teachers and teaching assistants to not use
-passphrases: this is **WRONG** as it allows someone that gains access to your computer to also gain access to all resources that have lso, please use a strong passphrase to protect it appropriately.
+passphrases: this is **WRONG** as it allows someone that gains access to your computer to also gain access to all resources that have the public key.
+Also, please use a strong passphrase to protect it appropriately.
 We recommend using the default location ~/.ssh/ and the default name id\_rsa.
 If you already have a key with a passphrase, you naturally can reuse it, and skip this section.
 Otherwise, please